C0deDaedalus/Multi-Language-Game-of-Nim/README.md

-# Multi Linguistic Game of Nim
+# Multi Language Game of Nim

 So, Game of Nim is a very basic game.
 I've not created anything new with regard to game.